 - Setting up security standards and guidelines for developers to follow during the software build

-- Identifying industry-specific regulatory compliance requirements the project must meet
+- Identifying industry-specific regulatory compliance requirements that the project must meet

 - Establishing key performance metrics (KPIs) to measure the effectiveness of your team’s vulnerability remediation efforts